 View a recording of the conversation.

 A Converstation (and munching tour in East Charlotte) with Tom Hanchett

 Intersted in learning more about Tom or the international food scene in Charlotte?
 Check out the stories below:

 Charlotteans of the Year 2015: Tom Hanchett

 Tom Hanchett, Keeper of Charlotte’s Past

-Meet Tom Hanchett, Charlotte’s
+Meet Tom Hanchett, Charlotte’s Dr. History

 History South, Food From Home

 Tom facilitated an interactive conversation about food from around the globe; Charlotte’s international food scene; and how food can bring people together.

 Check out photos from the day!